How The Right Child Support Lawyer Can Help Resolve Disputes

 What If I Disagree About The Required Amount Of Child Support?

 If you have been ordered to pay more child support than you think is fair, or perhaps you think that your child’s other parent should be paying more, you will need to request that another review of your case is made.
 This request can be made verbally over the phone or in writing to the office that decided your case.
 According to the Louisiana Department of Children and Family Services (DCFS), the office will investigate if the appropriate action was taken.
 If an error has been made, the office will readjust the support obligations.

 Circumstances change, people grow, the economy rises and falls, and these various issues can require that adjustments be made to support payments in order to ensure that proper provision is being made.
 If you are the custodial parent and the payments you are collecting are not enough to cover the cost of living, you may be able to have the payments adjusted to better suit your child’s needs.
 Likewise, if you are the non-custodial parent who is making the payments, you can apply to have the payment adjusted to better suit your budget in times of economic hardship.

-I am Keith Friley, Attorney at Law, I can provide you with the legal representation that you need to fight for the proper payment allocation for your situation.
-For over 30 years, I have been helping families resolve their issues and supporting parents through the difficult process of determining child support.
-To ensure that you are not taken advantage of in court, get my firm on your side.
-Speak with me, a Baton Rouge-area divorce lawyer, today.
+We at Friley & Dugas, LLC, can provide you with the legal representation that you need to fight for the proper payment allocation for your situation.
+For over 40 years, we have been helping families resolve their issues and supporting parents through the difficult process of determining child support.
+To ensure that you are not taken advantage of in court, get our firm on your side.
+Speak with us, Baton Rouge-area divorce lawyers, today.